scazan/task/README.md

 # task
 My own task management system as I couldn't find one that fits my needs.
+Uses my taskengine library which is found here: https://github.com/scazan/taskengine

 Uses a simple json file so it can be consumed via a number of other interfaces (command line, phone, web, etc) .
 Supports subtasks, deadlines, single subtasks assigned to multiple tasks, and all the normal things a task manager does.

 ```
 touch ~/tasks.json